Car charging

 - 61.7

-Specify the Car Charging Limit to use the EV Max Charge helper entity created earlier:
+Specify the Car Charging Limit to use the Car Max Charge helper entity created earlier:

 car_charging_limit: